kinga012101/Game/README.md

-# Game
+# Flappy Bird
+## Author: Kinga Migacz
+### Short description
-Repository for my game project for programming classes at the Wrocław University of Technology
+This is a project for my classes at the Wroclaw University of Technology